emacstheviking/mercury-rinse-repeat/README.md

 ## Using with a literate programming tool

-    $ rr "mlpt \"-U *:../gfx.m\"" gfx.m
+    $ rr "mlpt \"-U *:../gfx.m\"" gfx.md

 Note the double escaping of the strings.
-The `mlpt` command says that it should process the file called `gfx.m`, render out the code to the file called `../gfx.m` and start from the root element called "*".
+The `mlpt` command says that it should process the file called `gfx.md`, render out the code to the file called `../gfx.m` and start from the root element called "*".